 If you look at the passage, Paul offers some reasons (and gospel truths) why he wasn’t ashamed.

 It’s all about Jesus

 Paul’s faith was built on the foundation that is Jesus himself.
 It wasn’t built on his own logic or his own powers.
-Paul trust in Christ as the basis for all he believed and said.
+Paul trusted in Christ as the basis for all he believed and said.